 The growing opportunity divide is leaving too many behind, contributing to workforce challenges, and personal economic uncertainty

 We believe that public higher education must lead the way in bridging this gap, devoting its resources and reach to providing everyone with the credentials, skills, and access to lifelong learning required to advance careers and seize new opportunities.

-At the University of Maine System we obligate ourselves to and center our culture on the success and retention of our students through graduation and into meaningful careers – or as President Clayton Spencer at Bates College would say, “purposeful work.”
+At the University of Maine System we obligate ourselves to and center our culture on the success and retention of our students through graduation and into meaningful careers – or as Bates College’s former President Clayton Spencer would say, “purposeful work.”
 Making the learning and success of our students our primary focus and determining how to assess it will reshape national thinking on how higher education can engage students, starting where they are, with the educational access, flexibility, support, and relevance they need to succeed.

-The UMS Transforms Student Success and Retention initiative is led by University of Maine Executive Vice President for Academic Affairs and Provost John Volin and University of Maine at Fort Kent President Deborah Hedeen.
-Its work will be done across three campus-engaged working groups focused on the following:
+The UMS TRANSFORMS Student Success and Retention initiative is led by University of Maine Executive Vice President for Academic Affairs and Provost John Volin and University of Maine at Fort Kent President Deborah Hedeen.
+This work, carried out by three campus-wide working groups is focused on the following:

 - Research learning experiences that introduce students to discovery and knowledge creation early in their college careers;

 - Redesigning curriculum of gateway STEM courses and engaging proven approaches to learning to help students succeed in courses that have traditionally been a barrier to academic progress; and,

 - Reaching new levels of relevance between the educational experience and career success with a pathways to careers program that expands access to credit-bearing internships with employer partners and experiential learning.

 Each working group is tasked with addressing best practices, cultural change, authentic and inclusive learning, advising and mentoring, and assessment.